nicford/FHIR-Patient-Summary/README.md

 # Prerequisites

-The following dotnet application must be running for the api to work
+The following dotnet application must be running for the library to work.

 https://github.com/goshdrive/FHIRworks_2020